Oisota/MyBlog/src/projects.md

 layout: projects.njk
 ---

-Here are various projects I've made or am currently working on.
+Here are various projects I've made, am currently working on, or works in progress.